What is a Private Key? Public and Private Keys in Crypto: How Bitcoin Private Keys Work

 Consult your wallet software's documentation to determine the precise process for your specific wallet and cryptocurrency.
 If the wallet you use does not permit message signing (digital signature), but does enable the export of private keys or wallet seeds, it might be possible to import those private keys or seeds into another wallet program that does offer this capability.

 What is a Bitcoin Address?

 A Bitcoin address is a single-use token that acts as a virtual location to where cryptocurrency can be sent.
-Similarly to how fiat currencies can be sent to email addresses, people can send cryptocurrency to Bitcoin addresses.
+Similarly to how fiat currencies can be sent to email addresses, people can send cryptocurrencies to Bitcoin addresses.
 However, Bitcoin addresses are not meant to be permanent, but only for use in one transaction.
 Unlike a Bitcoin wallet, a Bitcoin address cannot hold bitcoins.
 Though some people think a bitcoin wallet address and public key are the same, they are actually different.
 However, they are mathematically related--the wallet address is a hashed version of the public key.

 The alphanumeric string that is the address consists of 26-35 characters.
 This is the public half of an asymmetric key pair.
 The standard format for a Bitcoin address is P2PKH (pay to public key hash).
 Addresses are generated by Bitcoin wallets through cryptographic operations: The software generates a private key through an asymmetric signature algorithm and then derives the public key from the private one.

 Bitcoin's beginnings saw users sending the currency to IP addresses.
 This was a convenient method, but it left users vulnerable to man-in-the-middle attacks.
 To increase security, the Bitcoin address was created to make Bitcoin more secure.